Registered Health Information Administrator (RHIA) Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience and pay tend to be weakly linked for Registered Health Information Administrator (RHIA)s — those with more experience do not necessarily bring in higher earnings.
-Folks who are navigating the first five years of their careers have a median salary of approximately $44K in this position.
-Those who have been around for five to 10 years don't get much more, though; the median salary in that group is $45K.
-On average, Registered Health Information Administrator (RHIA)s make $52K following one to two decades on the job.
-Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $65K.
+Registered Health Information Administrator (RHIA)s with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
+Workers with less than five years' experience earn around $42K on average, and those who have five to 10 years under their belts see a higher median salary of $46K.
+On average, Registered Health Information Administrator (RHIA)s make $51K following one to two decades on the job.
+Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $60K.

 Related Job Salaries